puppetlabs/puppetlabs-websphere_application_server/README.md

 The IBM package version to install for the base WebSphere installation.

 This is the _second_ part (after the first underscore) of IBM's full package name.
-For example, a full name from IBM looks like:
-"com.ibm.websphere.NDTRIAL.v85_8.5.5000.20130514_1044".
-The package version is the second part of that.
-In this example, "8.5.5000.20130514_1044"
+For example, a full name from IBM looks like: "com.ibm.websphere.NDTRIAL.v85_8.5.5000.20130514_1044".
+The package version in this example is "8.5.5000.20130514_1044".

 This corresponds to the repository metadata provided with IBM packages.